Mathématique: Chapter 48

 Eli sighed.
 “Appropriate?
 Probably.
 Awesome?
 No. ‘Address to impress’, as my mom says.”

 “Awesome, thanks for asking.
 Just awesome.
 Seriously though, can you tell me when you message this guy?
 And also what he says?
 I’m invested now.
-I also really want to know whether J’Shep is an alien.”
+I also really wanna know if J’Shep is an alien.”

 “Sweet,” Eli said.
 “Also, are you eating?
 Like, regularly?
-Because I cannot help noticing that every time I feed you, you just destroy food that’s put in front of you.
+Because I cannot help noticing that every time I feed you, you destroy whatever gets put in front of you.
 I think you’ve lost weight.”

-“I get paid at the end of the week,” Rush said.
+“I get paid at the end of the week.”

 “Aw man,” Eli said.
-“In a hundred years when someone writes a biography about you, I’ll just be the inattentive Millennial that almost let the dispossessed mathematical rockstar starve during the time he was separated from his alien buddy, J’Shep.”
+“In a hundred years, when someone writes your biography, I’ll be the inattentive Millennial that let the dispossessed mathematical rockstar starve while he was separated from his alien buddy, J’Shep.”

-“If that is, indeed, your greatest accomplishment I will be extremely disappointed,” Rush replied.
-“Posthumously.”
+“If that is, indeed, your greatest accomplishment I’ll be posthumously disappointed,” Rush replied.

-“That might be the nicest thing you’ve said to me,” Eli replied, smiling faintly at him.
+“That might be the nicest thing you’ve said to me.”
+Eli grinned at him.

 “Best crash ahead then,” Rush replied.

-“Oh,” Rush said.
-“Well, why didn’t you say so.
+“Oh,” Rush said, “well, why didn’t you say so.
 Rob.
-How could we possibly have kept Rob waiting at—”
+How could we possibly have kept Rob waiting while we—”

 “Good for him,” Rush said.